Exploring solar wind discontinuity properties in the inner and outer heliosphere

 Previous Studies and Context

-Further advancements were made with data from the Helios-1, Helios-2, Ulysses and Voyager missions, which explored discontinuities in three-dimensional space, revealing their prevalence and importance throughout the heliosphere (Mariani, Bavassano, and Villante 1983; Tsurutani et al. 1997).
+Further advancements were made with data from the Helios-1, Helios-2, Ulysses, and Voyager missions, which explored discontinuities in three-dimensional space, revealing their prevalence and importance throughout the heliosphere (Mariani, Bavassano, and Villante 1983; Tsurutani et al. 1997).
 As illustrated in Figure 1, these discontinuities are observed at a multitude of radial distances from the Sun.
-These findings underscored the need to understand the origin of discontinuities, which are thought to arise from dynamic processes on the Sun, including solar flares and coronal mass ejections, as well as through in-situ processes like local magnetic turbulence, magnetic reconnection and nonlinear wave interactions within the solar wind.
+These findings underscored the need to understand the origin of discontinuities, which are thought to arise from dynamic processes on the Sun, including solar flares and coronal mass ejections, as well as through in-situ processes like local magnetic turbulence, magnetic reconnection, and nonlinear wave interactions within the solar wind.

 Figure 1: Distribution of occurrence rate of solar wind discontinuities (Söding et al. 2001).